Click here for the PAST COVID-19 emerging and re-emerging waves Virtual conference IN 2021 Background…

 Entity integrity is a logical data integrity type that depends on the grouping of data items using defined codes, and associated passwords to help systematic arrangement and storage of datasets so that retrieval of such data will not be an issue.
 This is because human errors and technical difficulties, contribute to major systemic challenges in database management.
 The purpose is to make sure that data is very unique and not recorded several times.
 Entity integrity stores data in a tabular format, which can be interconnected and used in a range of ways.

-Referential data integrity is a logical data integrity type that defines a series of procedures that encourages data managers to store data in a proper and reliable way that makes retrieval and usage very easy.
+Referential data integrity is a logical data integrity type that defines a series of procedures that encourages data managers to store data properly and reliably that making retrieval and usage very easy.
 In referential data integrity, data managers make sure that only the required alterations, additions, or removals happen via rules implanted into the database’s structure about the way foreign keys and passwords are used to access data.

 These rules might include conditions that remove duplicate data records, warrant that data is precise, and/or prohibit recording data that is not suitable or out of scope with database guidelines.

-Domain integrity is a logical data integrity type that we can define as the ability to identify a defined area of specialization and outline how datasets are stored to reflect such identified domain.
-Again rules and regulations are designed and set out guides that preserve and protect the quality of such data from external uninvited interferences.
+Domain integrity is a logical data integrity type that the Special Journal of Public Health, Nutrition, and Dietetics can define as the ability to identify a defined area of specialization and outline how datasets are stored to reflect such identified domain.
+Again rules and regulations are designed and set out as guides that preserve and protect the quality of such data from external uninvited interferences.
 An assortment of procedures is therefore designed to ensure the precision of every data item is maintained in such a domain.

 Domain integrity encompasses rules and other processes that restrict the format, type, and volume of data recorded in a database.
 It ensures that every column in a relational database is in a defined domain.